krishna052005/Zomato-Restaurants-EDA-using-Python/README.md

-##Zomato Restaurants – Exploratory Data Analysis
+# Zomato Restaurants – Exploratory Data Analysis

+## OVERVIEW
 A two-level EDA project performed in Python to understand the structure, distribution, and insights of the Zomato restaurants dataset.

 📌 Level 1 Tasks – Basic EDA